operations

 Houston is one of the clearest examples of why route density matters.
 The city is large, spread out, and full of neighborhoods that can support recurring service if a route is built with the right boundaries.
 Harris County expands that opportunity even further.
 The opportunity is not just size.
 It is the ability to create service clusters that keep a technician moving from stop to stop without burning half the day in traffic.

-That is important because Houston rewards efficient operators.
+That matters because Houston rewards efficient operators.
 A scattered book of stops can become expensive fast.
 A dense pool route, by contrast, gives the owner more control over labor, fuel, and scheduling.
 It also makes route management easier when the weather turns and equipment issues start piling up.
 In Texas heat, that matters.

 Houston also gives buyers flexibility.
 Some operators want a route that supports one truck and one technician.
 Others want a larger footprint with room to add service capacity later.
 The market can support both if the route is built the right way.
 That is one reason Houston continues to draw attention from buyers who want recurring work in a major metro.